Financial-Times/concept-search-api/README.md

 ```
 go test -race ./...
 ```
-to skip the itegration tests use the -short option.
+to skip the integration tests use the -short option.

 ## Available DATA endpoints: